cranjesh/images-test/TheSoldiersLegacyThorough.md

 Lestrade hesitated for a fraction of a second.
 Just long enough.

-Holmes's voice stayed measured.
+Holmes's tone remained precise and cold.
 "Which is why those documents are already with the military tribunal.
 And The Times.
 By now, the ink has dried on the first article."

 Hawthorne's smirk vanished.